Everything you need to know about snowmobiling in the Bighorn Mountains of Wyoming

 14 August 2023

+Whether you’re a snowmobiling enthusiast or you’ve never even seen a snowmobile before, the Bighorn Mountains are the perfect place for your snowmobiling adventure.
+Located in north-central Wyoming, the Bighorn Mountains provide snowmobilers with over 600 miles of groomed trails, untouched backcountry areas, and some of the best snowmobiling terrain in the country.
 Snowmobiling in the Bighorn Mountains is a popular winter activity that offers thrilling adventures, breathtaking views, and an opportunity to experience the beauty of nature.
-Located in north-central Wyoming, the Bighorn Mountains provide snowmobilers with over 600 miles of groomed trails, untouched backcountry areas, and some of the best snowmobiling terrain in the country.

 The Bighorn Mountains are known for their vast wilderness areas, high elevations, and abundant snowfall.
 With elevations ranging from 4,000 to over 13,000 feet, the Bighorns receive an average of 200-300 inches of snowfall each year, making it a snowmobiler's paradise.
-The mountain range is also home to diverse wildlife, including elk, deer, bighorn sheep, moose, and mountain lions, making it a unique experience for nature lovers.
+The mountain range is also home to diverse wildlife, including elk, deer, bighorn sheep, moose, and mountain lions, making it the perfect place to spot some wildlife.

 The trails in the Northern Bighorns are well maintained and offer riders of all skill levels a chance to enjoy the scenery and the thrill of riding in the snow.
 Whether you are a beginner or an experienced rider, there are trails that will cater to your skill level.
 The trails range from easy, groomed trails that wind through the lower elevations to more challenging backcountry trails that lead to high mountain passes and panoramic views.